vinhdq842/PixelThoughts/README.md

 ## About

-PixelThoughts guides users through a relaxing process to manage their stressful thoughts.
-When a user is feeling overwhelmed, they can input a thought into the app, which is then visualized as a star.
-The star moves away, symbolizing the thought fading into the vastness of space.
-Through soothing visuals, calming animations, and encouraging messages, the app promotes relaxation and helps users gain perspective on their stress.
+PixelThoughts provides a simple yet effective way to relieve stress.
+When users feel overwhelmed, they can enter their thoughts into the app, which is visualized as a star.
+This star gradually fades into the vastness of space, symbolizing the release of negative thoughts.
+Accompanied by calming visuals, animations, and reassuring messages, PixelThoughts helps users relax and focus on the present moment.

-## Features
+## Key Features

-- **Interactive Thought Visualization**: Convert your stressful thoughts into stars and watch them fade away.
+- **Thought Visualization**: Turn your stressful thoughts into a moving star that gently fades away into space.
-- **Soothing Animations**: A calming background with moving stars and soft transitions.
+- **Calming Animations**: A serene, dynamic background with floating stars and smooth transitions to promote relaxation.
-- **Comforting Messages**: Gradually displayed reassuring messages to help users relax.
+- **Reassuring Messages**: Encouraging messages are displayed to guide you through the process of letting go.
-- **Relaxing Background Music**: Soft background music enhances the atmosphere of tranquility.
+- **Relaxing Soundtrack**: Soft background music to deepen the sense of tranquility.
-- **Immersive Full-Screen Mode**: An immersive, distraction-free experience for maximum relaxation.
+- **Full-Screen Mode**: A distraction-free immersive experience to help you fully relax and unwind.

 ## Technologies Used